-ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES: Students requesting classroom accommodation must first register with the Dean of Students Office.
-It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.
+Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center.
+It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester. https://disability.ufl.edu/get-started/